 You should see the following screen.
 Enter the phpVirtualBox administrative user credentials.

 Congratulations!
-You will be pleased with phpVirtualBox dashboard.
+You will now be greeted with phpVirtualBox dashboard.

-That’s it.
-Now you can manage your VirtualBox headless instances from here.
-Also, You can access the phpVirtualBox from any system in the same network.
+Now, start creating your VMs and manage them from phpvirtualbox dashboard as the way you do in Virtualbox standalone application.
+As I mentioned earlier, You can access the phpVirtualBox from any system in the same network.
 All you need is a web browser and the username and password of phpVirtualBox.

+And, that's all.
 Hope this helps.
-If you find this guide useful, please share it on your social networks and support us.
+If you find this guide useful, please share it on your social, professional networks and support us.